Guide

 • Node (server-side) — track server events, identify users, and read profiles and insights.

-Native mobile and React Native are on the roadmap.
+Native Android, iOS, and React Native SDKs are in active development and land by launch while Pug is in open beta.
 You can see initialization for each on the SDKs page.

 A typed API, not just a dashboard